4v3ngR/pluto_tv_scraper/README.md

     --refresh <seconds>        : Automatically refetch the files at the provided interval --unique-client-id         : Generate a unique id for each client requesting the playlist via the inbuilt server
-    --help                     : Display this help
+    --x-tvg-url <url>          : Specify a custom x-tvg-url value in the EXTM3U header --help                     : Display this help
 ```